What Exactly Is "Agile Development?"

 Deliver working software frequently, with constant updates, many by client request.

 We concentrate our focus on customer satisfaction - through rapid adaptability - to deliver working software product that answers our customers' needs, quickly.
+Agile project management focuses on shortening the distance between planning and delivery.
+So, the agile methodology focuses more on creating software rather than just planning for it.
+This gives you the opportunity to improve the efficiency and effectiveness of the work.

 We believe that business people and developers must work together daily throughout the project.